Manoj-kumar999/titanic-ml-model/README.md

-# Titanic ML Model 🚢🔍
+# Titanic Survival ML Pridictions🚢🔍

 This repository contains a machine learning model built to predict survival outcomes from the Titanic dataset.
 This is a classic classification problem from the Kaggle Titanic Challenge.